bjoernbremer/bjoernbremer.github.io/_projects/polcon.md

 ---
-title: "2) The Political Consequences of the Great Recession"
+title: "The Political Consequences of the Great Recession"
 collection: projects
 permalink: /projects/polcon
 ---